Let’s get to the nitty gritty of why you’re here; how can chatbots actually enhance your customer’s UX.

 In fact, don’t answer that.

-It might sound a little counterintuitive, but allowing a slight delay with typing indicators makes one hell of a difference, making the conversation with customers feel that little more authentic.
+Although it can sound counterintuitive, allowing a slight delay with typing indicators makes one hell of a difference.
+Typing delays can actually make the conversation with customers feel that little more authentic.

 Contextual chatbots are a must; they remember previous messages a user has sent and presents a more thoughtful answer.

-The above example shows that the bot knows that the user would like to book flights, even on the second and third message, without the user having to mention it again.
+The above example shows that the bot knows that the user would like to book flights, without the user having to mention it again.

-The bot here has used the contextual information to know what the user wants.
+The bot here has used the contextual information to know what the user wants, as a result, increasing the UX.

 Emojis & GIFs